andeuxun/VocoGroot/README.md

 ## License:

 This project is distributed under the terms of the GNU General Public License (GPL) as published by the Free Software Foundation.
-See the included license file for more details.